DreymaR/BigBagKbdTrixPKL/README.md

 * S#: Modifier states for the key.
 S0/S1:Unmodified/+Shift, S2:Ctrl (rarely used), S6/S7:AltGr/+Shift.
     - _Example:_ <kbd>Shift</kbd>+<kbd>AltGr</kbd>+<kbd>Y</kbd> sends the `»` glyph. <kbd>AltGr</kbd>AltGr+<kbd>;</kbd> has the special entry `@0a8` (umlaut deadkey).
 * Special prefix-entry syntax (can be used for layouts, Extend and dead key entries; two possibilities for each prefix):
-    - → | %‹entry› : Send a literal string/ligature by the SendInput {Raw}‹entry› method (default)
+    - → | %‹entry› : Send a literal string/ligature by the SendInput {Text}‹entry› method (default)
     - § | $‹entry› : Send a literal string/ligature by the SendMessage ‹entry› method
     - α | *‹entry› : Send ‹entry› directly, allowing AHK syntax (!+^# are modifiers, {} key names)
     - β | =‹entry› : Send {Blind}‹entry›, keeping the current modifier state